BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/PuzzleCoding.md

 ## Overview

-PuzzleCoding makes it possible to share puzzles by providing the functionality to convert them to text and back.
+Share your puzzles with others by converting them to text & back.

 The encodings are:
 - an interchange format that's relatively easy to decode without this library